 Personally speaking, there are some gadgets that I would give my right arm to own, not just for their utility value, but because they’re so sleek and sexy that you just want to possess them.
 But then, if you give in to every whim and fancy, the gizmos you buy are going to sour in value when your credit card bill comes in.
 So think your decision through, check your bank balance, and make your choice accordingly.

-This guest article was written by Adrienne Carlson, who regularly writes on the topic of accredited online degrees.
-Adrienne welcomes your comments and questions at her email address: adrienne.carlson1@gmail.com.
+This guest post is contributed by Anna Miller, who writes on the topic of online degrees.
+She welcomes your comments at anna.miller009@gmail.com